The Initial Degree of Symbolic Powers of Ideals of Fermat Configuration of Points: Introduction

-Since then, much has become known about Fermat ideals for $n\ge 3$.
-Fermat ideals can also be thought of the ideals determining the singular loci of the arrangements of lines given by the monomial groups $G(n,n,3)$, see \cite{DrabkinSeceleanu} or \cite{JustynaFermat}, \textit{Waldschmidt constant} and \textit{(asymptotic) resurgence number} of Fermat ideals have been computed in \cite{DHNSST2015} for $n\ge 3$.
-Nagel and Seceleanu in \cite{NagelSeceleanu} studied Rees algebra and symbolic Rees Algebra of Fermat ideals as well as the minimal generators, minimal free resolutions of all their ordinary powers and many symbolic powers.
-Specifically, it was shown that symbolic Rees algebra of $I_n$ is Noetherian; Castelnuovo-Mumford regularity of powers of $I_n$ and their reduction ideals were provided.
-In term of minimal generators, when $n\ge 3$, they provided the minimal generators for all ordinary powers as well all multiple of $n$ symbolic powers.
-All known results are: \begin{itemize} \item $\alpha(I_n^{(3k)})=3nk$ for all $k \ge 1$ by \cite[Theorem 2.1]{DHNSST2015}. \item $\alpha(I_n^{(nk)}) = n^2k$ for all $k\ge 1$ by \cite[Theorem 3.6]{NagelSeceleanu}. \item $\alpha(I_3^{(3m+2)})=9m+8$ for all $m\ge 0$ by \cite[Example 4.4]{MSS2018}. \end{itemize}

-In this paper, we will compute explicitly the least degree of generators of symbolic powers of $I_n$ for \textit{all} remaining cases as a contribution to provide a more complete picture of Fermat ideals.
-Our results are the following:
+In this paper, we will compute explicitly the least degree of generators (initial degree) of symbolic powers of $I_n$ for \textit{all} remaining cases as a contribution to provide a more complete picture of Fermat ideals.
+We summarize our results and results known in the literature in the following theorem.